 Constituent Groups: Based upon university enrollment data for 2007, African Americans comprise approximately 17% of the undergrad population.
 Hispanics comprise approximately 1.5% of the undergrad population, Asian/Pacific Islanders comprise approximately 1% of the undergrad population, and Native American Indians comprise approximately .5% of the undergrad population at Louisiana Tech University.

-Departmental Structure: The Office of Multicultural Affairs is a department within the unit of Student Activities.
-Student Activities come under the umbrella of Student Life/Auxiliary Services that comes under the Division of Student Affairs.
+Departmental Structure: The Office of Multicultural Affairs is a department within the unit of Student Development, which is within the Division of Student Affairs.

 Affiliated Student Organizations